ms-iot/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 - `"traceLogFileMode"`: specifies the log file logging mode.
 Allowed values are `"sequential"` or `"circular"`.
 Note that when it is set to `"sequential"`, logging will stop after the file reaches out its set limit.
 - `"logFileSizeLimitMB"`: specifies the limit for the log file in megabytes.
 The default value is 4, and the acceptable range is 1-2048.
 - `"collectorFolderName"`: specifies the relative path to the user's data folder where the log files of that collector will be saved once collection stops.
 The folder name cannot include `\` (The files can later be enumerated and uploaded to Azure Storage.
 See below for more details).
+- `"logFileName"`: specifies the name of the log file to be generated.
+If the value of this property is an empty string, a default one will be generated (collector_name_time_stamp).
 - `"started"`: specifies whether the collector should be active (i.e. collecting) or not.
 Its value is applied everytime the DM client service starts, or the property changes.
-  - If this is set to `"yes"`, the collector will be started (if it is not already).
+  - If this is set to `true`, the collector will be started (if it is not already).
-  - If this is set to `"no"`, the collector will be stopped, and a file will be saved in <i>logFileFolder</i> (if it is already running).
+  - If this is set to `false`, the collector will be stopped, and a file will be saved in <i>logFileFolder</i> (if it is already running).
 - `"guid00"`: specifies the <i>provider configuration object</i> for this guid.
 See below for more details.

 ### Provider Configuration Objectwindows